fomantic/Fomantic-UI/CONTRIBUTING.md

 ```

 Now you can start working on your change.
 Once you submit your PR remember to merge into the `develop` branch NOT `master`.

+#### Follow the code style

+We aim for clean and consistent code style.

+We are using [ESLint](https://eslint.org/) to check code style issues using [the JavaScript Standard Style](https://standardjs.com/) with some overrides.

+You can run:

+* `npm run lint` to lint your code
+* `npm run lint-fix` to fix where the issues can be fixed automatically.